matsinet/laravel-assessment/README.md

 Upon completion of this challenge, please send us a link to your repository at jylissa.salveson@daysmart.com!

 ## Issues?
-Upon completion of this challenge, please send us a link to your repository at jylissa.salveson@daysmart.com!
+If you have any questions or issues during the challenge, please do not hesitate to contact me at jordan.gosney@daysmart.com.